 They laughed at her.
 They pointed fingers, pulled their children away and whispered in the streets.
 They burned her home and drove her from the village.
 She got even.
 Flame, shadow, disease and frost.
 These are the tools of the mighty witch and she wields them with a reckless power she can barely control.

 That is some dark stuff.

 One look at Path of Exile and most should agree that it looks like Dark Souls from a top down perspective.

 Dragon's Dogma – The Dark Souls of fantasy RPGs

 While it was never confirmed that Dragon's Dogma was Capcom's answer to Dark Souls, it's hard to deny there are parallels.
 Aside from the obvious similarities in setting and the use of mythical beasts like Chimeras and dragons, Dragon's Dogma had a bit of a difficulty curve to get used to, and boss fights were no joke.

 Sure, Dragon's Dogma focused on having a party made up of other NPCs while Dark Souls relished in making the player feel alone and helpless, but most Dragon's Dogma players who have prior experience with Dark Souls might agree that the two have more in common than is first apparent.

-Shin Megami Tensei IV - The Dark Souls of Persona games
+Shin Megami Tensei IV – The Dark Souls of SMT games